 Mistakes That Cause Downtime

 - Skipping documentation: Not recording NAT rules, VPN settings, or service timeouts.
-These are nearly impossible to reverse-engineer from logs alone.
+These are nearly impossible to reverse-engineer from logs alone, and you won’t realize they’re missing until something breaks.

-- No rollback plan: If you can’’t rollback within 30 minutes, something is wrong with your plan.
-Test the rollback procedure before cutover.
+- No rollback plan: If you can’t rollback within 30 minutes, something is wrong with your plan.
+Test the rollback procedure before cutover—not just the migration itself.

-- Ignoring firewall logs: Post-migration, denied traffic may indicate legitimate rules that were lost or misConfigured.
-Review logs daily for 1-2 weeks.
+- Ignoring firewall logs: Post-migration, denied traffic may indicate legitimate rules that were lost or misconfigured.
+Review logs daily for 1–2 weeks.
+You can’t fix what you can’t see.

 The Role of Managed IT Service Providers